Why are Leases Written for 364 Days California?

 - Pet Policies

-Rent Control and Rent Increases in CA
+Rent Control and Rent Increase Laws in CA

 - Rent control laws in Los Angeles, San Francisco, and Oakland limit the rent increases.